samreen-frontend/HTML-Documentation/README.md

 ➡️ After clicking the link, you will be redirected to the file page.
 ➡️ Then click on **"View Raw"** (Middle of the page).
 ➡️ The ZIP file will start downloading to your PC.

-## 🚀 How to Contribute

-This is a beginner-friendly repository!
-You can help improve the HTML documentation by submitting fixes, improvements, or examples.